 Gmail lets users star emails and see all of these in one place.
 On Shortwave, we have pinning for important threads.
 Unlike in Gmail, Shortwave allows you to prioritize your pinned emails using drag and drop so you can treat your inbox like a real to-do list.

 Gmail's Priority Inbox offers configurable inbox sections.
-Shortwave offers a suite of features that gives you powerful control over what shows up in your main inbox and when, including: batched delivery, skip inbox, bundling, pinned threads, and much more.
+Shortwave offers a suite of features that gives you powerful control over what shows up in your main inbox and when, including: Delivery Schedules, skip inbox, bundling, pinned threads, and much more.
 And if fine-grained control over your inbox isn't enough, use our powerful search capabilities to decide exactly what emails you want to see.

 Gmail's final inbox style gives users configurability over their inbox sections based on Gmail's query format.
 On Shortwave, use our powerful search capabilities to decide exactly what emails you want to see.
 Used in conjunction with fully-configurable labels, Shortwave can be customized to show you only what you want to see, when you want to see it.

 Years of using the same email client comes with muscle memory that's hard to overcome.
 Luckily, a switch to Shortwave means you can keep all of your email habits intact, from using keyboard shortcuts to typing "Gmail" into your search bar.

 Shortwave supports all of the Gmail keyboard shortcuts you're used to plus a whole lot more—including shortcuts for thread actions, email formatting, and navigation.
 Like Gmail, a blue highlight indicates what thread or section keyboard shortcuts will affect.